 Stamps, envelopes, paper and pens are available for purchase from the commissary.
 Incoming mail will be delivered to the inmates within 24 hours from the day it is received at the Adult Detention Center.
-All incoming mail will be opened by the staff and checked for contraband and content.
-Any money orders received will be credited to the inmate’s account, with a receipt given to the inmate.
-Other contraband will be confiscated.
-Contraband that violates a law will be used as evidence and appropriate action, to include the possibility of criminal charges, will be taken by the staff member finding the contraband.
+All incoming mail will be opened by staff and checked for contraband and content.
+Any money orders received will be credited to the inmate’s account and a receipt given to the inmate.
+All contraband will be confiscated.
+Contraband that violates a law will be used as evidence and appropriate action, including the possibility of criminal action, will be taken by the staff or the Criminal Investigations Division.

-Incoming and outgoing mail may be read and rejected if there is reliable information that there is a threat to the facility order and security, or that the mail is being used in the furtherance of illegal activity.
+Incoming and outgoing mail may be read and confiscated if there is credible evidence of possible threat to the facility, or that the mail is being used in the furtherance of illegal activity.
 Non-pornographic magazines and periodicals sent to inmates must be mailed from the publisher and approved by the Jail Administrator.
 Packages are not permitted and will not be accepted.
 C.O.D. mail will not be accepted.
-No hard-backed books will be accepted.
+No hardcover books will be accepted.

 Emergency leave will not be granted OR transportation provided to sentenced inmates UNLESS directed by a court order.
 No emergency leave will be authorized to locations outside of Pickens County.

 Pre-sentenced inmates posing a threat to public safety and/or who are currently on disciplinary lock-down will not be granted emergency leave.
 Such a determination will be based upon an evaluation of the charges for which the inmate is incarcerated and his/her behavior record while at the ADC.
 Prisoners charged with a violent or sex offense and /or who have attempted to escape from custody or otherwise displayed disruptive/combative behavior toward agency employees and/or other inmates, will not be authorized emergency leave.